Evolutionary games on the lattice: Payoffs affecting birth and death rates: Introduction

-For simplicity, we study the limiting behavior of the spatial game starting from a Bernoulli product measure in which the density of each strategy is positive and constant across space, though some of our results easily extend to more general initial distributions.
-From the point of view of the replicator equation, whether a strategy wins or both strategies coexist or the system is bistable is defined based on the value of the nontrivial fixed point $e_{12}$ and the stability of this and the other two fixed points.
-For the spatial game, we say that \begin{itemize} \item strategy $i \in \{1, 2 \}$ {\bf survives} if
+and every finite sequence $x_1, x_2, \ldots, x_n$ of distinct vertices.
+From the point of view of the replicator equation, whether a strategy wins, or both strategies coexist or the system is bistable is defined based on the value of the nontrivial fixed point $e_{12}$ and the stability of this and the other two fixed points.
+For the spatial game, we say that: \begin{itemize} \item strategy $i \in\{1, 2 \}$ \emph{survives} whenever